Olyokminsky District: Geography

-The main rivers of the district include the Lena with its tributaries, such as the Olyokma, Cherendey and Biryuk.
+The main rivers of the district include the Lena with its tributaries, such as the Olyokma, Cherendey, Namana, Keyikte and Biryuk.
 The Olyokma-Chara Plateau is located to the west of the Olyokma's western bank.
 The Olyokma Nature Reserve is part of the district.

 Climate

 Average January temperature ranges from -30 to -35 C and average July temperature ranges from +12 C in the mountains to +18 C in the valleys.
 Average annual precipitation is 200–300 mm.

 History

 The district was established on January 9, 1930.

 Demographics

-As of the 2002 Census, the ethnic composition was as follows:
+As of the 2021 Census, the ethnic composition was as follows: